Updated: Aug 24

 "We're serving a lot of different markets...and everybody has the same problem."

-(When asked how Rapyd adapts its marketing mix to different segments) "So going back to just that concept of, who are the right types of ideal customer profiles, we look at various specific segments in the enterprise space."
+(When asked how Rapyd adapts its marketing mix to different segments) "So going back to just that concept of, who are our ideal customers, we look at various specific segments in the enterprise space."

 "We have to place our bets [on] where we think we can get the most traction.
 There's actually almost an unlimited number of places we can play.
-But we're trying to keep it focused on some of the places that I've said [previously]."
+But we're trying to stay focused."

 "The average small business owner, or SMB probably doesn't know anything about local payment methods ...
 What they may start to see is okay, you know, [thy've] been able to accept credit cards up to this point, but for whatever reason, the market [they're] trying to work in has other mechanisms that they currently don't support, and they probably realise that."